 Maxwell was deeply fascinated by the wavelength of different colors.
-He had theorized that every shade of a rainbow could be achieved through different combinations of three colors, namely- red, blue, and green.
+He had theorized that every shade of a rainbow could be achieved through various combinations of three colors, namely- red, blue, and green.

 Being a professor at King’s College, he continued his experiments and research in vision and perception.

-To demonstrate his theory, he set up an eight-foot-long, wooden “color-box”, which permitted for intricate and accurate mixing of the three primary colors of light to create other shades.
+To demonstrate his theory, he set up an eight-foot-long, wooden “color-box”, which permitted intricate and accurate mixing of the three primary light colors to create other shades.

-“When experimenting at the window,” notes on a biography of Maxwell, “he excited the wonder of his neighbours, who thought him mad to spend so many hours staring into a coffin.”
+“When experimenting at the window,” notes on a biography of Maxwell, “he excited the wonder of his neighbors, who thought him mad to spend so many hours staring into a coffin.”

 On administering the black-and-white photographs through green, blue-violet, and red filters, closely arranged in the “color box” one could project three separate images simultaneously onto a screen and achieve the entire spectrum of colors overlapping.